Visa Exemption

 If you are near a Vietnamese embassy or consulate, you can submit your photo, application form, passport, and visa fee in person.
 This website will guide you through the process.

-If you are unable to reach a Vietnamese embassy, or are short on time, there are trusted services online who can provide you a valid Letter of Approval for a fee.
+If you are unable to reach a Vietnamese embassy, or are short on time, there are trusted services online who can provide you with a valid Letter of Approval for a fee.
 Bring this letter and together with a visa application form and your other documents to the Visa on Arrival counter at the airport when you land.

 TIP: You will need to pay your visa stamp fee in USD or Vietnamese Dong on arrival at the airport.